 If you are looking for a throwback game that won’t make you cringe, San Andreas is the game for you.

 6).
 Planescape: Torment

 Originally released for the PC by Bioware in 1999, Planescape: Torment was met with widespread admiration.
-This popularity led to the treasure hunters at Beamdog releasing the Enhanced Edition for PC and mobile back in 2017.
+This popularity led to the treasure hunters at Beamdog releasing the Enhanced Edition for PC, Mac OS and mobile back in 2017.
 Keeping true to its foundations, this fantasy RPG remains a classic.

 Play as a memoryless immortal man called The Nameless One.
 Travel the world to discover how you became immortal as you try to regain your lost memories.
 Planescape: Torment is praised for having one of the best videogame storylines of all time and has been credited as an inspiration for a bevy of other popular RPG games.
 Download and play today to see what all the hype is about.

 5).
 Star Wars Knight of the Old Republic